jafarnz/RAGPoC/README.md

 ```

 ## Configure Data Files
-The agent expects two JSON files alongside `rag.py`:
-- `categories.json`: the nested category tree used for embeddings.
-- `category_data.json`: mutable quantities per category (pre-populated with sample data).
-If you need a clean slate, delete `category_data.json` before the first run and the script will recreate it as quantities are set.
+The agent expects a single `categories.json` file alongside `rag.py`.
+It stores the nested tree (e.g., `Makeup > Eyes > Mascaras`) with a `_meta` block at every node that holds its random identifier, optional historic quantity, and definition text.

 ## Provide Your API Key
 `rag.py` currently configures Gemini with a placeholder: